openharmony/docs/en/application-dev/ui/ui-js-animate-frame.md

 ![](figures/3333.gif)

 >![](../public_sys-resources/icon-note.gif) **NOTE:**
->When invoking the callback, the  **requestAnimationFrame**  method passes in the timestamp as the first parameter, which indicates the time when  **requestAnimationFrame**  starts to execute the callback.
+>When invoking the callback, the  **requestAnimationFrame**  method passes the timestamp as the first parameter, which indicates the time when  **requestAnimationFrame**  starts to execute the callback.

 ## Canceling an Animation Frame<a name="section13657493110"></a>

 Use the  **cancelAnimationFrame**  method to cancel frames on a one-by-one basis.
-It cancels an animation frame request sent through  **requestAnimationFrame**.
+When this method is called, the animation frame request sent through  **requestAnimationFrame**  will be canceled.

 ```
 <!-- xxx.hml -->